 Geographies of contestation and action and how groups from the local to global scales have initiated processes and practices to create alternative, more sustainable and equitable futures.

 Contestation and social and environmental action are fundamental parts of a democratic society.
-Democratic ideals that power is not abused, that equality, freedom and justice are core tenets of everyday life; and that basic needs are met.
-In this sense, democracy is understood in its traditional sense of 'power to the people'.
-Yet somehow, in contemporary society that seems idealistic.
-This paper will provide students with a critical understanding of the nature of contestation and action across scales and the opportunities and constraints that groups face in seeking a more equal and sustainable world in real political terms.
+Sometimes there are successes and change occurs, sometimes it is much more challenging.
+This paper will provide students with a critical understanding of the nature of contestation and action for change at different scales (individual, local, national and global) and explore the opportunities and constraints that groups face in seeking a more equal, just and sustainable world.

 |Paper title||Geographies of Contestation, Action and Change|